vtovkach/naiad/README.md

 ## Mini Bootloader Architecture

 The bootloader is split into multiple stages.
-Each stage performs a specific task required to gradually bring the system into a usable execution environment.
+Each stage performs a specific task required to gradually bring the system to a goal.

 ---